Stage 5: from Melk to Krems 36 km along the Danube through the Wachau World Heritage Site

 In the heart of the Wachau you will find a room with a view of the Danube or the vineyards.

 The area between Melk and Krems is now known as the Wachau.

-Origins point to an 830 first mention of the area around Spitz and Weissenkirchen as "Wahowa".
-From the 12th to the 14th century, vineyards owned by the Tegernsee monastery, the Zwettl monastery and the Clarissin monastery in Dürnstein in St. Michael, Wösendorf, Joching and Weißenkirchen were named “Wachau district”.
+Origins, however, refer to a documentary mention of the area around Spitz and Weissenkirchen as "Wahowa" for the first time in 830.
+From the 12th to the 14th century, vineyards owned by the Tegernsee monastery, the Zwettl monastery and the Clarissini monastery Dürnstein in St. Michael, Wösendorf, Joching and Weißenkirchen were named as "Wachau district".